KIT Molecular Testing

 • Predicts response to targeted therapy

-Molecular testing for KIT mutations is relevant for various types of cancer and can provide diagnostic, prognostic, and predictive information for systemic mastocytosis (SM), gastrointestinal stromal tumors (GIST), melanoma, and acute myeloid leukemia (AML) associated with inv(16) or t(8;21), also known as core-binding factor (CBF) AML.
+Molecular testing for KIT mutations is relevant for various types of cancer and can provide diagnostic, prognostic, and predictive information for systemic mastocytosis (SM), gastrointestinal stromal tumors (GIST), melanoma, and acute myeloid leukemia (AML).
 For GIST and melanoma, PDGFRA testing is also often relevant.

 Disease Overview